JetBrains/qodana-cli/README.md

 ### Project configuration

-Before you start using Qodana, you need to configure your project.
+Before you start using Qodana, you need to configure your project – choose a linter to use.
+If you know what linter do you want to use, you can skip this step.
 Qodana CLI can do that for you, just run the following command in your project root:

 ```sh